CTSRD-CHERI/SIMTight/README.md

-SIMTight is a prototype GPGPU being developed on the [CAPcelerate project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V000381/1) to explore the use of [CHERI capabilities](http://cheri-cpu.org) in SIMT-style accelerators popularised by NVIDIA and AMD.
+SIMTight is a prototype GPGPU being developed on the [CAPcelerate project](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/V000381/1) to explore the use of [CHERI capabilities](http://cheri-cpu.org) in SIMT-style accelerators popularised by NVIDIA.
 The default SIMTight SoC consists of a scalar CPU and a 32-lane 64-warp GPGPU sharing DRAM, both supporting the CHERI-RISC-V ISA.

 <img src="doc/SoC.svg" width="450">

 The SoC is optimised for high performance density on FPGA (MIPS per LUT).
 A sample project is provided for the [DE10-Pro](http://de10-pro.terasic.com) development board.
-There is also a [CUDA-like C++ library](inc/NoCL.h) and a set of sample [compute kernels](apps/) ported to this library.
+There is also a [CUDA-like C++ library](doc/NoCL.md) and a set of sample [compute kernels](apps/) ported to this library.
 When CHERI is enabled, the kernels run in pure capability mode.
 The SoC is implemented in Haskell using the